 💊

-Declaring pre-existing medical conditions is especially important for adventure sports cover.
-Conditions affecting cardiovascular health, respiratory function, or mobility may increase your premium or affect which activities are covered.
-Non-disclosure can void your entire policy.
+Declaring pre-existing conditions is critical when purchasing adventure cover.
+Conditions affecting your heart, lungs, or mobility may increase your premium or restrict which activities are available to you.
+Failing to disclose a pre-existing condition can void your entire policy.

 👤